arepaFlipper/RTL_tuto/README.md

 base grows in size and you have hundreds of tests.
 You would be interested in the files you are currently working on and watch mode will help with that.

+If we commit the changes, and re-run `yarn test` we will see:
+`No tests found related to files changed since last commit.`

+If we make a change to `./src/components/greeet/Greet.test.tsx` and run `yarn test` JEST is going to detect the changes present in the file and run the tests

 # Filtering Tests